Max Planck Institute for Molecular Genetics

 Phone: +49 30 8413-0

 Fax: +49 30 8413-1207

-This institute has an International Max Planck Research School (IMPRS):IMPRS for Computational Biology and Scientific Computing
+This institute has an International Max Planck Research School (IMPRS):IMPRS for Biology and Computation

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.